 Look through your cabinets and drawers for products that have a short shelf life.
 Common items include sunscreen, medicine, nail polish, lipstick, and makeup (especially eye makeup).
 Also, make sure to replace items that collect germs and get worn out easily such as loofahs and your toothbrush.
 Watch out for some of these ways you might be cleaning your bathroom wrong.

 Michelle Hale, organizer and co-founder of Henry and Higby suggests taking items out of their original packaging, which tends to be bulky and consolidating your products.
 One example Hale gave was Q-Tips.
 It’s best to take them out of the big box they come in and store in a small container or decorative jar.

 Makeup, hair accessories, and jewelry

 These things aren’t necessary to store in your bathroom because you only need a mirror to put them on.
 If you have space, Hale suggests setting up a makeup station in your bedroom.
 If you are a city dweller, and tight on space, store these items in a bag and only bring them into the bathroom when you need to use them.
-Try to get rid of the 43 things in the next 43 days.
+Don't buy these things if you want to have a clutter-free home.

 Draddy and Hale suggest storing your cleaning products all in the same place, and typically, that doesn’t work in the bathroom.
 By storing them in the same place, you know when you have to buy more of a certain product at the store.
 However, they also pointed out that the type of cleaning products you have to have in the bathroom depends on your lifestyle.
 If you’re a busy mom that constantly needs to be wiping down the counter with disinfecting wipes, then keep them under the sink.
 Or if you have a glass-enclosed shower and need to keep glass cleaner close by, that’s OK.
 Here are some of the germiest spots in your bathroom.